1cbyc/litedb/README.md

 by the way, i am calling it "litedb" cause i saw the name somewhere. since it is open source, i don't think anyone can shout about it. so, let's call it "LiteDB by 1cbyc".

 ## i should talk about my process too
-- since i want to implement a file-based storage for data persistence, i need to make sure it can atleast append records to file, read all records from file and have a simple fixed-width
+- since i want to implement a file-based storage for data persistence, i need to make sure it can atleast append records to file, read all records from file and have a simple fixed-width format